RESOStandards/reso-upi/README.md

 'urn:reso:upi:2.0:sha3-256-hash:427c883322af677b76d72d43d9a00c3bedd6a1ede20e43c614f710abf85549a9'
 ```

 Note that the component representing the UPI hash also includes the method that was used for hashing.
-This seems practical, and offers the ability to support different kinds of hashing, should the need arise.
+This seems practical and offers the ability to support different kinds of hashing, should the need arise.

 # Installation